hybby/aws-switchrole/README.md

 one hour.  sadly we can't set up the environment from a child process, so copy and pasting into your environment will have to do.

-optionally the '--copy' option will cvopy the exports to the clipboard automatically
+optionally the '--copy' option will copy the exports to the clipboard automatically

 # Installation